 This course will help you to understand how to use research well, and how to avoid the major pitfalls.
 Based on nine collaborative research projects with 153 teachers and school leaders in 85 schools and colleges, this course provides detailed examples of how teachers and school leaders actually use research to improve their schools.
 It covers key topics including how to access research, building a research-informed culture, Teacher Research, using data, navigating social media and blogs, and how to overcome common obstacles to research use.
 Above all, it is about teaching and learning, and how this looks in the classroom.

-Each participant will receive a free copy of the new book: Becoming a Research-Informed School: Why?
+Each participant on the Venue-Based version of this course will receive a free copy of the new book: Becoming a Research-Informed School: Why?
 What?
 How?

 Make better decisions about major innovations without wasting time